Poor diets now killing more people than cigarettes!

 Addressing those specific dietary factors, may we suggest the following delicious meals from the Gourmet Dinner Service menu…

-Catalonian Chicken With Mediterranean Couscous (complete meal for one)
+Chicken teriyaki with fried rice (complete meal for one)

-Winter Beef Hot Pot With Freekah (complete meal for one)
+Beef stroganoff w mash + peas (complete meal for one)

 Vegetables